mkorthof/chrupd/README.md

 _**Self executable PowerShell script to auto update Chromium for Windows**_

 Uses RSS feed from <https://chromium.woolyss.com> to download and install latest Chromium version, if a newer version is available.
-Options can be set in script or using command line arguments ( try `chrupd.cmd -h` )
+Options can be set in script or using command line arguments.

 - default is to get the "stable" 64-bit Installer by "Hibbiki"
 - verifies SHA1/MD5 hash and runs installer

+Run `chrupd.cmd` or see below for details.

 ## Configuration